 [Prounounced Shaa-nah Toh-vah]

 Traditional greetings on Rosh Hashanah include, “L’Shana Tovah tikatevu,” which means, May you be inscribed for a good year, or just “Shana Tovah,” which means “a good year.”
 Some say “Happy New Year!” or “a happy and healthy New Year.”
-You might also hear people greet in Yiddish, “Gut yomtev,” which means happy holiday.
+You might also hear people greet one another during Rosh Hashanah in Yiddish, “Gut Yom Tov,” meaning, happy holiday.

 [Pronounced ga-mar ha-ti-mah toh-vah]

-A traditional greeting for Yom Kippur is “Gamar hatimah tovah:” a good completion to your inscription (in the book of life).
-Some say “Gamar tov,” a good completion.
-Some say “Shanah tovah” or Happy New Year, and some say “Tzom kal” or have an easy fast.
+A traditional of the Jewish greetings for Yom Kippur is “Gamar hatimah tovah.”
+Some say “Gmar tov,” meaning a good completion to your inscription (in the book of life).
+This greeting (and closing) is used between Rosh Hashanah and the end of Yom Kippur.
+Others say “Shanah tovah” or Happy New Year, and some say “Tzom kal” or have an easy fast.

 The big challenge here for many English-speakers is that initial heavy H sound, like the J in Jose or the ch in Loch Ness.
 (That’s why the holiday is sometimes spelled Chanukah.)
-Say Happy Hanukkah, do your best with the initial guttural h, smile and don’t worry.
+Say Happy Hanukkah, do your best with the initial guttural h, smile, don’t worry and celebrate Hanukkah.

 The best greeting is Happy Purim!
-Some say Chag Sameach, which means Happy Holiday or Purim Sameach which means Happy Purim!
+Some say Chag Sameach, meaning Happy Holiday or Purim Sameach which means Happy Purim!
 This is a very fun, festive holiday and it’s all about the happy.

 Happy Pesach or Passover